rosen-bridge/health-check/.changeset/thin-dots-worry.md

 '@rosen-bridge/scanner-sync-check': minor
 ---

-delegate latest height fetching to subclasses of the AbstractScannerSyncHealthCheckParam
+Network height is now obtained through a function provided to subclasses of AbstractScannerSyncHealthCheckParam.
+The only exception to this approach is the CardanoOgmiosScannerHealthCheck class, which handles it differently.